phpdev-uk/sympl-scripts/README.md

 Copy `wp-update.sh` and `wp-update-all.sh` into `${HOME}/bin`

 The `wp-update-all.sh` script should automatically detect all WordPress sites based on the presence of a `wp-config.php` file.

+Core, all plugins and all themes will be updated automatically.
+There are no checks for whether updates are security related or not.

+Only plugins and themes available from wordpress.org will be updated.
+Premium plugins and themes may still need to be updated manually.